1technophile/OpenMQTTGateway/docs/upload/advanced-configuration.md

 The max size of the username is 30 and 60 for the password.
 :::

-OMG will use the auto discovery functionality of home assistant to create sensors and gateways into your HASS instance automaticaly.
+OMG will use the auto discovery functionality of home assistant to create sensors and gateways into your HASS instance automatically.

 The gateway device will be available into Configuration->Devices section of Home Assistant.